 The University understands that some students may have a need for a Personal Care Attendant (PCA) who can assist them with daily needs.
-PCAs are approved by the Director of Access and Disability Services.
-For more information on support services offered through the Office of Access and Disability Service and documentation required, visit elmhurst.edu/ads or email disability.services@elmhurst.edu.
+PCAs are approved by the Director of Student Accessibility Services.
+For more information on support services offered through the Office of Student Accessibility Services and documentation required, visit elmhurst.edu/SAS or email accessibility.services@elmhurst.edu.